collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 But first, let's go over the options for what you can do when you review a pull request.

-The first two options involve clicking merge in GitHub without running the code locally
+The first two options involve clicking the merge button in GitHub without running the code locally
 * You look at the pull request changes, you can tell they can be accepted and click merge
 * You look at the pull request changes.
-You need to change something, but you can change it in GitHub.
-You edit the pull request file in the browser and click merge.
+Something needs to be changed, but you can change it in GitHub.
+So you edit the pull request file in the browser, similarly to how we edited a file earlier, and click merge.

 </td></tr>